tdaron/ctml/README.md

 NOTE: The sink function is a `void *(sink) (char*, void* userData)` where ctml will send the generated HTML.
-CTML will send data in multiple batches and not only once with the full generated HTML.
+CTML might send data in multiple batches and not only once with the full generated HTML.

 The sink function also takes `void* userData` with user data